Sixth Form Teaching Team

 Miss Crook graduated with a BA in Classics from the University of Oxford, having focused during her degree on the extensive literature and history of the Greek and Roman civilisations.
 She particularly loves sharing her enthusiasm for Roman love poetry, in particular the works of Ovid, which often appear on the A level specification.

-Find out more about Chemistry A level here.
+Find out more about Latin A Level here and Classical Civilisation A Level here.

 Ms R Fonseka